LSU Tigers women's basketball: Sue Gunter era (1982–2004)

 Entering the NCAA era, LSU tapped Sue Gunter, a future Hall of Famer, to transform the Lady Tigers into a consistent postseason program.
 Over 22 seasons, Gunter accumulated a 442–220 record (approximately .667-win percentage), regularly achieving 20-win campaigns.
 Her squads appeared in 14 NCAA tournaments and captured two SEC Tournament titles (1991, 2003), although heavyweights like Tennessee and Auburn often overshadowed in conference play.
 In 1985, Gunter also led LSU to a WNIT championship.
 The pinnacle came in 2003–04: Gunter took medical leave mid-season, and top assistant Pokey Chatman stepped in as interim.
 Chatman led LSU to its first-ever NCAA Final Four, though the season is officially credited to Gunter.
-Gunter retired shortly thereafter, leaving behind one of the most stable programs in women’s college basketball at the time.
+Gunter retired shortly thereafter, leaving behind one of the most stable programs in women's college basketball at the time.
+She died on August 4, 2005.

 Pokey Chatman era (2004–2007)

-Elevated to permanent head coach in 2004, Pokey Chatman immediately raised LSU’s ceiling to even greater heights.
+Elevated to permanent head coach in 2004, Pokey Chatman immediately raised LSU's ceiling to even greater heights.
 In 2004–05, the Tigers posted a 33–3 record, went 14–0 in SEC regular-season play, won the SEC title, and reached the Final Four—led by phenomenal junior Seimone Augustus, who earned consecutive National Player of the Year honors (Naismith, Wooden, Wade, USBWA, AP) in 2005 and 2006.
 Augustus finished her LSU career averaging 19.3 points, 5.2 rebounds, and 2.0 assists per game and became the first female LSU athlete to have her jersey (#33) retired in 2010 and a statue unveiled in 2023.
-Chatman’s squads repeated Final Four appearances in 2006 (31–4) and 2007 (30–8), making LSU the only program to reach the four straight Final Fours in their first attempt (2004–07).
+Chatman's squads repeated Final Four appearances in 2006 (31–4) and 2007 (30–8), making LSU the only program to reach the four straight Final Fours in their first attempt (2004–07).
 Chatman resigned abruptly just before the 2007 NCAA Tournament; assistant Bob Starkey was appointed interim head coach and guided LSU to their fourth consecutive Final Four, a notable one-month turnaround.
-Chatman’s final LSU record stood at 94–15, with LSU becoming a national powerhouse during her tenure.
+Chatman's final LSU record stood at 94–15, with LSU becoming a national powerhouse during her tenure.

 Van Chancellor era (2007–2011)

 In April 2007, LSU hired veteran coach Van Chancellor, already legendary for his WNBA success with the Houston Comets.
-In his first year (2007–08), Chancellor led LSU to a 31–6 overall record, a SEC regular-season championship (14–0 SEC), and the fifth straight Final Four appearance—a feat matched only by UConn’s dominance.
+In his first year (2007–08), Chancellor led LSU to a 31–6 overall record, a SEC regular-season championship (14–0 SEC), and the fifth straight Final Four appearance—a feat matched only by UConn's dominance.
 He was named SEC Coach of the Year.
 Over four seasons, Chancellor maintained competitive excellence, compiling a 90–40 record and keeping LSU firmly in national postseason contention.